solinium/r-a-d.io-cli/README.md

 only tested on linux, osx should work

+requires requests:
-requires requests, to install: `sudo -H pip3 install requests`
+`sudo pip3 install requests`

 if you don't have pip3, install the python3-pip package with your respective package manager

 **currently work-in-progress, not functioning**